Aeroflot Flight 101/X-20: Synopsis

 At 21:01 Moscow time the flight crashed 210 m to the right of the runway at a speed of 300 km/h.
-The landing gear was torn off and the right wings separated from the rest of the plane.
+The landing gear was torn off and the right wing separated from the rest of the plane.
 The left wing and fuselage were broken into several pieces, and a fire ignited, partially burning the wreckage.
-The radio operator, two flight attendants and 61 of passengers (including six children) were killed in the accident.
+The radio operator, both flight attendants and 61 passengers were killed in the accident.
 Seventeen of the survivors sustained injuries.

 Conclusions

 The causes of the accident were described as follows: